MojitoShader/VR-locomotion-system/README.md

 I taught myself programming, so don't expect professional code.
 For a community project, all code will probably have to be rewritten and restructured.
 Nevertheless, the code works well and should be a good basis for further development.
 I don't know how to use github yet (working on that), so I just dumped the main code on here.. hihi
 Proabably a good start would be to switch fom a ESP8266 to ESP32.

-The Code is Explained in the PDF file.
-(Also Pinout is there)
+The Code flow and Pinout are in the PDF

 ![IMG_3803](https://user-images.githubusercontent.com/22561089/192105609-8bbedd41-e5ea-4bc7-8ed9-6744eb2f9546.jpg)